hcarty/ocamlbrew/README.md

     # Download...
     cd /tmp
     curl -O https://raw.github.com/hcarty/ocamlbrew/master/ocamlbrew
-    # ... and run, again, optionally configuring the environment first
+    # ... and run, optionally configuring the environment first
     bash ocamlbrew

 You will be provided with several prompts asking which software to install.